People dream about their concerns.

 For much of our lives, we’re protected by naivete.
 We might watch violence on TV, we might see it on video games, but it is nothing like the violence of reality or realistic dreams.
 There’s a kind of poetry to those stories that’s missing from real-life gunplay, bombings, and injuries!

 War happens at many different levels and ways.
-Young men will fight for the glory of their friends in the gang, and for the area of town they’re from.
+Young men will fight for the glory of their friends in the gang and the area of town they’re from.
 They’ll pull guns on each other and shoot.

 Then one of them doesn’t die; instead, they’re paralyzed because a bullet severs their spine.
 The repercussions of the “war” between gangs last decades.